wustl-data/wustl-data.github.io/docs/modules/python-pandas/Background and Exercises/pandas/index.md

 title: Pandas
 ---

 Pandas, in essence, is a library built on top of NumPy that provides some user-friendly ways to organize and label data.
-It also provides more sophisticated data manipulation functions than found in NumPy.
+It takes advantage of the speed of Numpy, but also provides more sophisticated data manipulation functions than found in NumPy.

 Take a very quick glance at the [Pandas User Guide](https://pandas.pydata.org/docs/user_guide/index.html#user-guide) to get an idea of the various capbabilities of Pandas.